 If you want to validate your implementation before proceeding with the Push setup, you can locate the log that Batch posts in the Xcode console.

-Batch also provides a simple debug tool that allows you to test your integration (⚙ Settings → Debug).
-It shows all the data available for a specific user ID.
+Batch also provides a simple debug tool that allows you to test your integration (⚙ Settings → Debug) and a profile view that shows all the data available for a specific user ID.